 Culture is more than a Rabindranath Tagore painting hanging at the NGMA or a black-and-white video flashing in an uptown art festival.
 Culture is also the time we spend looking at art and talking about it.
 Without culture, Bangaloreans would probably talk about nothing but traffic and real estate.

 Art making is a solitary exercise.
-Like most artists, I crave an audience and an intelligent response to my art; otherwise making my art seem lonely and pointless.
+Like most artists, I crave an audience and an intelligent response to my art; otherwise making my art seems lonely and pointless.
 Art critics provide me that intelligent response in addition to informing, educating and drawing audiences into a gallery.
 And let’s face it, without an audience, I am just a dog howling in the wilderness.

 Emerging artists like myself also need the endorsement of an intelligent response and need encouragement from galleries to risk failure by continuously trying new things.
 I feel lucky to have been handpicked by Sara Arakkal as one of India’s six emerging contemporary artists for their prestigious 14th Annual Show at Galerie Sara Arakkal this month.
 I was thrilled to read the review of my work by noted art critics in leading dailies including P Sudhakaran.
 Here’s what he had to say about my recent work –